-In addition to contacting your legislators, it’s important to let Governor Scott, Commissioner of Education Pam Stewart and the Board of Education (appointed by Governor Scott) know what you are fighting for.
+In addition to contacting your legislators, it’s important to let Governor DeSantis, Commissioner of Education Richard Corcoran and the Board of Education (appointed by Governor DeSantis) know what you are fighting for.
 Their email addresses and other contact details are provided below.

 Board of Education: